lmo272/Group_J/README.md

 # Group_J
-Group project for Advanced Programming for Data Science class at Nova SBE
+This repository contains a data handler class created by Group_J for Advanced Programming for Data Science class at Nova SBE